 James Mitchell

 What Causes Prostate Inflammation?
-The Real Biological Triggers (And What You Can Do About It Today)
+The Biological Triggers Most Men Miss

 Prostate inflammation is rarely "random."
 This guide breaks down the real biological triggers behind chronic prostatitis patterns — and how mechanism-driven daily support can fit into a long-term strategy.